pts/pts-dropbear/README.txt

 ** -C comment flag.
 ** -P passphrase flag.
 Only the empty passhprase is allowed.
 ** -N passphrase flag.
 Only the empty passhprase is allowed.
+* dropbearconvert can autodetect the input private key file format (with `dropbearconvert any').

 How to generate an ssh-ed25519 server host key: